Copyright © 2024 · OurPublicRecords.org · All Rights Reserved

 3200 Atlantic Avenue

 Raleigh, NC 27604-1668

-North Carolina state law requires that public agencies, insurance companies, financial institutions, as well as businesses to turn over all unclaimed property to the state if there has been zero contact with the owners for the stated period of time.
+North Carolina state law mandates that public agencies, insurance companies, financial institutions, and businesses must surrender all unclaimed property to the state if there has been zero contact with the owners for the specified period.